A Theater Themed Wedding

 My first 5 tips involve ways to decorate your wedding venue inspired by theatre in general or even your favourite play or musical theatre piece:

 1. Make bunting or for example heart shaped decoration out of the script of your favourite play.
 Josephine and Paul did this for their wedding in Cornwall.
 One of Jo’s favourite plays is Shakespeare’s Macbeth and she used the pages of paperback pockets to make heart shaped garlands.
+Alternatively, you could write your favourite (theater) quotes on heart shapes on strings.
+Heleen and Siemen made these to decorate their ceremony.

 2. Use a table runner or backdrop with a theatre text.
 BHLDN is selling a table runner with a text from Shakespeare’s “As you like it” written on it in calligraphy.
 But if your favourite text is something else you can of course also hire a calligrapher to make one for you or you could make it yourself.
 Alternatively use the ribbons of the bridesmaids bouquet to quote your favourite theatre texts.
 Or even better choose a text from one of your favourite plays or musicals that describes how much or why you love the particular bridesmaid carrying that bouquet.